Shubham27052/wordpress-with-cdk/README.md

-Automatic Deployment of Wordpress website, protected by an NGINX Reverse Proxy using AWS CDK
+Automated Deployment of Wordpress website, protected by an NGINX Reverse Proxy using AWS CDK